 This can be useful if you want to use a separate layer as your background instead of the designated background layer.
 You may want to do this if you plan to draw on your background.

-When doing so, just make sure that you move your new “background layer” to the bottom of your layers list below all of your other layers, or lower the layer’s opacity.
+When doing this, just make sure that you move your new “background layer” you’ve just created to the bottom of your layers list below all of your other layers, or lower the layer’s opacity.
 If you don’t, this big splotch of color will cover all of your elements.

 Now, let’s say that you want to change the color of specific elements on your canvas.
 Firstly, make sure you have the right layer selected.